Most reputation management companies aren't.

 Learn about the difference between PR and ORM here.

 Conversely, PR companies often use specialized reputation companies like Reputation X in a white label capacity.
 This is because online reputation companies specialize in only one thing, whereas PR companies generalize.

 We use public relations companies for public outreach, while we stay behind the scenes.
 PR companies use Reputation X to manage their reputation clients, then add a markup to our services.
 The relationship works well for both parties as this case study shows.

-Most firms that advertise themselves as reputation companies fall into this area.
-Search engine marketing is certainly a subset of ORM and one of the tools professionals use, but it is only about half of what makes a reputation management firm "real".
+Most firms that advertise themselves as reputation companies are really just SEO firms.
+Search engine marketing is certainly a subset of reputation management and one of the tools professionals use, but SEO is less than half of the reputation improvement toolset.

 In one well-known case, a company called Brand.com relied on this method.
 One day Google devalued their entire network, so all of the web pages they had built using their automated network became worthless.
 The search results they had suppressed for their clients shot back to their former positions in search results.
 One thing led to another and the company went out of business.